DamianS21/TAF_downloader/README.md

 Next prompt asks user to enter TO date.
 This script uses regexp to check correctness of date format.
 ### ICAO codes of airports
 ICAO codes of airports should be separated by white space.
+### Result
+Downloaded TAFs should be placed in file Output.txt
 ## Proxies
 The sofware uses default proxies list if no proxie file (*proxies.txt*) was found.
 To generate new proxies list use *get_proxies.py* script.